Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 • Vascular disease - the blood vessels that carry oxygen & nutrients to the body.

-• The immune system seriously declines.
+• The immune system is seriously weakened.

 • Weight gain and obesity.